szczepanski/fr/practice.rst

 |

-all quantity description use 'de / d' only not 'de le / la l' '
+all quantity description use 'de / d' only not 'des, le / la l' '
    un kilo de fraises

    une barquette de fraises